unixbhaskar/puppet/README_DEVELOPER.md

-The two different types of catalog becomes relevant when writing spec tests because we frequently need to wire up a fake catalog so that we can exercise types, providers, or termini that filter the catalog.
+The two different types of catalog becomes relevant when writing spec tests because we frequently need to wire up a fake catalog so that we can exercise types, providers, or terminii that filter the catalog.

 The two different types of catalogs are so-called "resource" catalogs and "RAL" (resource abstraction layer) catalogs.
 At a high level, the resource catalog